 I like music.
 I listen to music lots.
 I think about and create music.
 My life has been pretty much devoted to it.
 I have strong opinions about music.
 I can be very distracted by music which I don't like.

 Careful readers of Mixed Meters will remember that I keep a list of my all-time least favorite music.
-This list includes the music Richard Wagner, La Monte Young, Elliott Carter and Joni Mitchell.
+This list includes the music of Richard Wagner, La Monte Young, Elliott Carter and Joni Mitchell.
 (No, I don't think they have anything in common besides earning my personal distaste.)

 Most Starbucks locations play music too loudly for me and they seem to choose only music from a certain narrow palette.
 That's infuriating.
 Rarely someone forgets to turn the music on.
 I like that.
 One local location does not broadcast music on their outside patio area.
 I find this space rather pleasant in spite of the fact that it faces a busy intersection.